stlab/libraries/libraries/channel/channel.md

         declaration: |
             template <typename T, typename E>
             std::pair<sender<T>, receiver<T>> channel(E e)
-        description: This function create a joining future.
-When all passed args futures are fullfilled, then the continuation tasks defined with f is scheduled on the executor e.
+        description: This function create a channel that consists of a sending and a receiving part of the channel.
   - kind: parameters
     list:
       - name: e